 In July 2012, award-winning actress Dorothy Ann Gould set about changing the lives of seven homeless men.
 Driving through Hillbrow, Gould was struck by the heartlessness most people have in relation to the homeless.
-She decided then to take over the creative programme initiated by June Jardine at St George’s Anglican Church.
+She decided then to take over the creative programme initiated by June Jardine at St George’s Anglican Church in Parkview.
 Serving tea and sandwiches to many of Joburg’s homeless, this church became the starting point for Johannesburg Awakening Minds, a theatre troupe of former homeless men and women who have gone on to achieve great recognition, despite their humble beginnings.

 Gould began teaching breathing exercises and creative writing to the group at the Hillbrow Theatre, shortly after recruiting them from the church’s soup kitchen programme.
 Initially, many of them were reluctant to speak, having been voiceless for most of their lives.
 Gould’s aim was to inspire these men and women to find their own voices through powerful, poetic language.
 And, where better to begin than with the sonnets and tragedies of Shakespeare?

 As Gould explains, she has a special connection with Shakespeare.
 “I love Shakespeare… it healed me at the age of 14 when I came into contact with it,” she said.
 For the men and women of Johannesburg Awakening Minds, Shakespeare’s works provides an outlet for the experiences and emotions they have long had to keep to themselves.
 Whether performing as the ill-fated Hamlet or Lear, a buffoon like Bottom or even in local television series and films, these actors definitely have stories worth listening to.